Bryan-Suelo/Embedded-Systems-Microcontroller-Input-Output/C6 - Microcontroller Ports/README.md

 It can be used for serial communication between computers.
 It is asynchronous and allows for simultaneous communication in both directions.

 * **SSI** (Synchronous serial interface)
 It is alternately called serial peripheral interface (**SPI**).
 It is used to interface medium-speed I/O devices.
-In this book, we will use it to interface a graphics display.
 We could use SSI to interface a digital to analog converter (DAC) or a secure digital card (SDC).

 * **I<sup>2</sup>C** (Inter-integrated circuit)
 Simple I/O bus that we will use to interface low speed peripheral devices.
 Input capture and output compare will be used to create periodic interrupts and measure period, pulse width, phase, and frequency.